SammHunter/558_Project1/README.md

 of defense and HP.
 The strongest positive linear relationship is between attack and HP.
 There also is a clear trumpeting pattern in each of these plots, with the most severe occurring between attack and defense.
+I might argue that those ultra-high defense stats are inversely related to those Pokemon with ultra-high HP, but most of the points fall in the mid-HP has a mid-Defense stat.
 I definitely don’t think any of the plots show a significant difference between the generations and the pattern of the scatterplots.
 This could be due to the number of points that we have plotted on each graph, 898.
 The number of points may obscure any patterns that may be visible between the scatterplots.
 Unfortunately, ggplot2’s shape attribute only will count up to six unique values, so I could not make each generation a separate shape.